 No Pets Are Perfect—but They Can Boost Profits!

 Pets don't pay their share of the rent—but many Seattle landlords have discovered that pet owners make excellent long-term residents!
-Since many properties don't allow pets, when you find a renter with an approved pet, they are likely to renew their lease.
-It's easier for them than trying to find a new rental home that allows Thor, their pet Chihuahua.
+Since many properties don't allow pets, when you find a renter with a pet that meets your criteria, they are more likely to renew their lease than try to find another home that accepts pets.

 While allowing pets can reduce your resident turnover, it's not without challenges.
-However, with a thorough pet screening process, you can make sure the right renters with the right pets have a home in your property.
+However, with a thorough pet screening process, you can make sure the right renters with the right pets have a home in your rental property.

+So, what is a pet screening for rentals?
 Use the following tips from an expert Seattle property management company to start crafting your pet addendum.

 You Might Want to Press "Paws" on These Pets

-- Animal breeds banned by city ordinance
+Animal breeds banned by city ordinance

 "Purr-mit" These Pets!

 What kind of pet is acceptable for your rental property?
 The right pet is one that meets your criteria—and follows the rules of your lease.

 Set your allowable pet criteria and your rules before you start screening!
 Provide this information clearly when advertising your property.

-- Set a maximum weight for pets
+Set a maximum weight for pets

-- Specify approved (and excluded) animal breeds
+Specify approved (and excluded) animal breeds

-- Limit the number of pets allowed in your property
+Limit the number of pets allowed in your property

-- Require a pet deposit and monthly pet rent
+Require a pet deposit and monthly pet rent

-- Add a pet addendum to the property's lease.
+Add a pet addendum to the property's lease.